City trip Culture Europe Featured The Netherlands

 Musea in Amsterdam - Museum Tot Zover

-Museum Tot Zover is a small but fun museum located in a cemetery outside the city center.
-It focuses on normalizing death and the rituals that accompany it.
+Museum Tot Zover is a small but fun museum located in a cemetery outside the city centre.
+It focuses on normalising death and the rituals that accompany it.
 The collection provides insight into how different cultures and religions deal with their dead, and showcases old and new ways of grieving.
-This ranges from portraits of dead family members and death masks to, for example, a modern design chair made from the ground up bones of the recently deceased.
-This way you can always have a sit on granny’s lap, even years after the poor old crone went tits up.
-In the last room of the exhibition, a single coffin is waiting for you in the dark – there is no better metaphor for life itself.
-You can crawl right in to test it out for a bit.
-Close the lid and then there is only silence: surprisingly soothing experience.
+This ranges from portraits of dead family members and death masks to, for example, a modern design chair made from the ground up bones of a relative.
+This way you can always have a sit on granny’s lap, even years after the poor old girl went six feet under.
+In the last room of the exhibition, a single coffin is waiting for you in the dark – there’s no better metaphor for life itself.
+You can crawl right in to test out how it would feel.
+Close the lid and there’s only silence left: surprisingly soothing experience.

-Museum Tot Zover, Kruislaan 124.
-Price: €10 (free with the I amsterdam City Card). www.totzover.nl
+Museum Tot Zover: Kruislaan 124.
+Price: €10 (free with the I amsterdam City Card).

 9. Our House: submerge yourself in the history of electronic music